-The Designated Safeguarding Lead is: Nick Kerin
+The Designated Safeguarding Lead is Sue Blakeley

-The Deputy Designated Safeguarding Lead/s is/are: Karen Bryan
+The Deputy Designated Safeguarding Lead is Karen Bryan.
+In addition, Clare Clark is a safeguarding lead.

 We will endeavour to have a trained DSL (or deputy) available on site.
-Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone or email or through our electronic recording system.
+Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone or email or through our electronic recording system, Edukey